zeruhur/loner/loner-en.md

 Harm mechanics are from [6Q System](https://chaosmeister.itch.io/6-q-system) (CC BY 4.0) by Marcus Burggraf.

 With deepest thanks to Shane Conner for proof reading and revision of the text.

+## License

+Loner v.1.1

+(CC) 2023 Roberto Bisceglie

+This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.